thefunny42/Zeam-Form-ZTK/README.txt

 - Date, Datetime: generate a text line input and parse/display the date using the locale,

-- TextLine, Text, Boolean, URI, and numbers (Int, Float ...),
+- TextLine, Text, Boolean, URI, Email, and numbers (Int, Float ...),

 - Password,